udda/multiload-ng/README.md

 User can choose which partitions will be used for graph calculations.

 ### TEMPERATURE
-Draws temperature of the system
+Draws temperature of the system.

 User can choose which sensor/driver to read for drawing the graph, or let Multiload-ng automatically select the hottest temperature measured among all detected sensors.

+### BATTERY
+Draws charge and status of system battery, using different colors for charging, discharging and critical level.

+Tooltip shows additional battery info.

 ### PARAMETRIC
 Draws numeric output of user defined command line.
 Up to 4 values will be shown together.